CMake: Public VS Private VS Interface

 CMake is one of the most convenient building tools for C/C++ projects.
 When it comes to target_include_directories and target_link_libraries, there are several keywords, PUBLIC, PRIVATE, and INTERFACE, that I got confused about from time to time even if I have read the related official documentations.
 So when I was building my C/C++ projects using CMake, I often just use PUBLIC everywhere or leave the keyword blank (CMake will then use PUBLIC by default), the libraries and executables built from the projects would work in most of the scenarios.
 However, it is certainly not best practice.

-Today, I read Kuba Sejdak’s blog post “Modern CMake is Like Inheritance” and I found his interpretation on the CMake keywords PUBLIC, PRIVATE, and INTERFACE inspiring.
+Today, I read Kuba Sejdak’s blog post “Modern CMake Is Like Inheritance” and I found his interpretation on the CMake keywords PUBLIC, PRIVATE, and INTERFACE inspiring.
 So in this blog post, I would like to discuss some of my thoughts on these CMake keywords from the perspective of “inheritance”.

 C++ Inheritance